After euphoria of historic move, Kim Ng talks about pressure of becoming Marlins’ GM

 In her previous stints, she sometimes had the unenviable job of telling players they were being sent down to the minors, doing it enough times to be able to internalize the message.
 “You have to keep plowing through,” she said.
 “That’s what we tell the players: You can go down and mope for a few days, but you have to come back.
 That’s what I do.
 Yes, I’ve been deflated a few times.
 [But] you pick yourself up, brush yourself off and get back in there again.”

-When she finally fielded a couple of baseball questions, toward the end, she spoke with the easy, practiced authority of someone with more than three decades of experience in the game — beginning as a Chicago White Sox intern straight out of the University of Chicago, and taking her through the stints in New York (where we she won three World Series rings) and Los Angeles, all the way through her time as MLB’s senior vice president for baseball operations.
+When she finally fielded a couple of baseball questions, toward the end, she spoke with the easy, practiced authority of someone with more than three decades of experience in the game — beginning as a Chicago White Sox intern straight out of the University of Chicago and continuing with stints in New York (where she won three World Series rings) and Los Angeles before her time as MLB’s senior vice president for baseball operations.

 In recent years, the Marlins have been known mostly for low payrolls, low attendance and low win totals, but that began to change in 2020.
 In a pandemic-shortened season, the team endured an eight-day shutdown from a coronavirus outbreak to finish 31-29, make the playoffs for the first time in 17 years and sweep the Chicago Cubs in the first round.

-Ng, then, takes over a team with a strong core of young players and an enviable stable of prospects, but also a checkered history of talent sell-offs and a questionable commitment to winning.
+Ng, then, takes over a team with a strong core of young players and an enviable stable of prospects but also a checkered history of talent sell-offs and a questionable commitment to winning.

 “Being in a smaller market now, the player development system is so important,” she said.
 “Looking at this system, it’s rated one of the top systems in baseball right now.
-Obviously, a good job has been done here, but we’re looking to build on it more and more.
+Obviously a good job has been done here, but we’re looking to build on it more and more.
 That’s how you get to the self-sustaining system you need over a long period of time.”

 Fresh off her history-making hire, Ng will show up at 2021 spring training — whenever the pandemic permits it — as perhaps the biggest celebrity GM in the sport.
 But it isn’t the fame that motivates her — it’s the impact.
 The congratulatory notes from the big-name stars are nice, but even better are the ones she has received from girls and young women who say she has inspired them to chase their dreams.